 Some OTC cold medications already contain acetaminophen.
 If you are using one of these medications, do not give additional acetaminophen, as you could be giving your child a double dose.

 Pasturized honey is a safe and inexpensive cough remedy for children over the age of one.
 (Honey is not safe for children below age one!)
 Between the ages of one and five, only give half a teaspoon.
 From ages 6 to 11 give one teaspoon.
 At age 12 and over, use two teaspoons.

 Medications given at the wrong age or in the wrong dose have the potential to cause serious and, in some cases, fatal, side effects.

-When keeping over the counter medications around the house, it is important to store them safely out of reach of children.
+When keeping OTC medications around the house, it is important to store them safely out of reach of children.
 One simple and secure method is to keep medications in a sturdy toolbox or cabinet with a lock.
 Children are very curious and often able to climb or crawl where their parents least expect them to.
 Don’t rely on your child to stay out of medication.
 Rely on your own safety practices.